oicr-gsi/shesmu/plugin-sftp/README.md

     cat >current_data
     echo "${1}" >current_hash

+A more sophisticated version of this script is provided as `shesmu-json-refiller` if it suits your needs.

 ## JSON Sources
 It is possible to extract data over SSH by remotely executing a command that streams this data in JSON format to standard output.
 This data should be in the